davesheldon/nap/docs/reference/file-types/routines.md

 name: my routine # optional; used to identify this routine
 steps: # array; at least one step is required.
   - run: ./request-1.yml # required; the path to the target to run
+    iterations: # optional; path(s) to variable iterations to run for this step.
 ```

 ## Properties